-What is the difference between IMS-certified Open Badges systems/platforms and those that conform to the Open Badges standard?
+What is the difference between 1EdTech-certified Open Badges systems/platforms and those that conform to the Open Badges standard?

 Any system may purport to have adopted (conform) to the Open Badges standard, however, that does not mean that the system has been tested and certified as conformant.

 1EdTech certification requirements for Open Badges ensure that the badges are:

 - Correctly formatted and contain the required elements of Open Badges

 - Retrievable by the recipient and portable across the Open Badges ecosystem

 - Verifiable by those who view the badge